74Thirsty/cloudchain/README.md

 # CloudChain

 > Single-Chain Google Drive Backup Manager A deterministic, account-chain approach to managing unlimited Google Drive backups.
+DO NOT USE IN AN ATTEMPT TO ABUSE TOC's.

 ---